The New eCommerce Playbook for 2022 Featuring Top SEO Trends

 FAQ accordions are another important eCommerce result type.
 They appear for searches like “best mattress:”

 Sites like Tom’s Guide have effectively optimized their pages to surface FAQs on the results page.
-Proper schema markup is essential for helping Google understand your site’s assets.
+Proper is essential for helping Google understand your site’s assets.
 Schema is code that clarifies on-page content, providing context for Google and improving customer experience and conversions.

 Google has introduced so-called “popular” shopping results that look similar to paid advertisements, but are based on organic: